 Percentile ranks provide an easily decodable system of identifying test takers’ standings relative to others taking that test.
 This information is vital to seeing where students fall among their peers.

 Our Universal Screener Results: RtI Recommendations Report provides this information.
 This report will show the student's scaled score, percentile rank, along with grade-level equivalency for all domains as well as the overall score.
 Then the list is broken down by intervention groups to easily see who needs intervention.

-These scores are an important piece in tier identification.
-Typically, Classworks recommends using the following percentiles for potential tier placement.
+These percentile ranks play an important part in tier identification.
+Typically Classworks recommends using the following percentiles for potential tier placement.

 Tier One - Above 25%